Feudal-Project/OpenDINRail/README.md

 **Imagine your setup**

 First of all, you have to imagine your system and think of anything that you want to connect to it.
 This step is crucial for you to be happy with the end result.
 It doesn't matter if you built a completely new home, or just want to have the worlds smartest shed in the backyard.
 Imagine every output and input, and list them as detailed as necessary.
 Take your time to really think about it!
-This system being hardwired, makes it really hard to add stuff late on.
+This system being hardwired, makes it really hard to add stuff later on.

 **Divide and conquer**